okta/okta-mobile-kotlin/migrate.md

 `Credential` replaces `SessionClient`, remove usages of `SessionClient` in your application.
 See all available methods here: [Credential](auth-foundation/src/main/java/com/okta/authfoundation/credential/Credential.kt).

-## Use WebAuthenticationClient
+## Use WebAuthentication

-`WebAuthenticationClient` replaces `WebAuthClient`, remove usages of `WebAuthClient` in your application.
+`WebAuthentication` replaces `WebAuthClient`, remove usages of `WebAuthClient` in your application.
-See all available methods here: [WebAuthenticationClient](web-authentication-ui/src/main/java/com/okta/webauthenticationui/WebAuthenticationClient.kt).
+See all available methods here: [WebAuthentication](web-authentication-ui/src/main/java/com/okta/webauthenticationui/WebAuthentication.kt).

 ## Use SessionTokenFlow
 If you're using the legacy Authn APIs to do "custom authentication", you will need to use `SessionTokenFlow` which replaces `authClient.signIn`.